recsys-benchmark/DaisyRec-v2.0/README.md

 to generate `.so` or `.pyd` file used for further import.

-Make sure you have a **CUDA** enviroment to accelarate since these deep-learning models could be based on it.
-We will consistently update this repo.
+Make sure you have a **CUDA** enviroment to accelarate since the deep-learning models could be based on it.

-DaisyRec handled ranking issue mainly and split recommendation problem into point-wise ones and pair-wise ones so that different loss function are constructed such as BPR, Top-1, Hinge and Cross Entropy. <!--All algorithms already implemented are exhibited below:-->

 <!--<img src="pics/algos.png" width="40%" height="30%" style="margin: auto; cursor:default" />-->